Performance features reference

 • Create WebSocket -> Send... and Receive WebSocket Handshake or Destroy WebSocket

-To see the arrows, find one the initiators in the flame chart and click it.
+To see the arrows, find either an initiator or the event it caused in the flame chart and select it.

 An arrow from the request to the firing of an idle callback.